 Household weights are attached to all person records in the household.
-To estimate household frequency distributions, the sample must be limited to one record for each household.
-This is usually accomplished by limiting the sample to records of household reference persons (PERRP=1 or 2).
+To estimate household frequency distributions, the sample must be limited to one record for each household-usually by limiting the sample to records of household reference persons (PERRP=40 or 41).
 Noninterview or nonsupplement households must be excluded from these analyses based on HRINTSTA or HRSUPINT.